 Origins of Activism.

-For those who don’t know me, or haven’t browsed these pages, I am a Melbourne based mystic, who has been using Transcendent Compounds as part of my religious practice since 2006.
+I am a Mystic, based in Melbourne, Australia, who has been using Transcendent Compounds as part of my religious practice since 2006.

 In February 2010 I made a decision that would change my life forever.
 I decided that I was no longer prepared to lie, deceive, and pretend to be somebody who I was not.
 I decided that I would no longer keep secret that great part of my spirituality that is expressed through the use of Transcendent Compounds.
 I decided that I would be open about my use of these and that I would no longer skulk about in the shadows like a common criminal.

-This decision has had significant consequences, in that it has been difficult for me to find work (although there have been other contributing factors) and I am unable to continue studying towards the completion of a Masters degree in Psychology, because I would be immediately deregistered for my “drug use”, which I am assured is considered “inappropriate” behaviour for a psychologist.
+This decision has had significant consequences, in that it has been difficult for me to find work (although there have been other contributing factors) and I am unable to continue studying towards the completion of a Masters degree in Psychology, because I would be immediately deregistered for my “drug use”, which I am assured is considered “disreputable” behaviour for a psychologist.
 Sadly, since it has now been more than ten years since I completed my Bachelor of Science (Honours) in Psychology that door is now permanently closed. *

 “I use illegal drugs.
 I intend to keep on using illegal drugs.
 Their use is an inseparable part of my religious practice”,